phip1611/generic-netlink-user-kernel-rust/README.md

 ## Measurement and comparison the userland components (abstractions cost)
-I measured the average time in all three userland components for establishing a Netlink connection, building the message (payload), sending it to the kernel, and receiving the reply.
+I measured the average time in all three userland components for establishing a Netlink connection, building the message (payload), sending it to the kernel, and receiving the reply all together.
 I ran every user component in release mode (optimized) and took the measurements inside the code.
-These are the results.
+These are the average durations in microseconds.
+I did 100,000 iterations for each measurement.

 | User Rust (`neli`) | User C (Pure) | User C (`libnl`) |
 |------------------|---------------|----------------|